-Maurice watched as the smaller constable dumped the body in the boot and then crosschecked the security of his prisoners in the back seat.
-Tadgh looked defiant.
-There.
-Does he see me?
+The smaller constable dumped the body in the boot and then peered into the car’s window to check that the prisoners remained secure in the back seat.
+Tadgh pulled himself up and shot him a look of pure defiance.